Is Barack Obama Impairing Donald Trump’s Presidency?

-Donald Trump took to Twitter to accuse Barack Obama of wiretapping his offices even before he became the 45th president of the United States of America.
-In a series of tweets, the U.S. president said, “Terrible!
+Donald Trump took to Twitter to accuse Barack Obama of wiretapping his offices even before he became the 45th President of the United States of America.
+In a series of tweets, the US president said: “Terrible!
 Just found out that Obama had my ‘wires tapped’ in Trump Tower just before the victory.
 Nothing found.
 This is McCarthyism!”

 I'd bet a good lawyer could make a great case out of the fact that President Obama was tapping my phones in October, just prior to Election!